 (with expanded sweep if necessary) of one cycle of both the highest and lowest

 frequency square waves to be used in testing.
-Applying the Technique

-signal should be observed a a point where the loading of the CRO
+The output signal should be observed a a point where the loading of the CRO

 will not appreciably affect the circuit parameters.
 If a high-impedance, low-capacity

-probe is used with the scope, then individual stage characteristics
+probe is used with the scope, then individual stage characteristics can be observed.

 Limitations of Test Technique